Nikolamv95/MySportTips/README.md

 ![TipPage](https://user-images.githubusercontent.com/75838730/124352312-4aefa300-dc08-11eb-921e-63fa2f91c835.png)

 ### Admin Menu All tips
 This page is part from the admin menu.
-I used JQuery script to add functionallity which filter the tips by result WIN, LOST, Unkonwn
+I used JQuery script to add functionallity which filter the tips by result WIN, LOST, Unkonwn.

 ![TipsView](https://user-images.githubusercontent.com/75838730/124352317-4c20d000-dc08-11eb-9961-e636080d0b74.png)

 ### Admin Menu List Users
 This page is part from the admin menu.
-I used JavaScript & JQuery to add functionallity which search users by username or email
+I used JavaScript & JQuery to add functionallity which search users by username or email .

 ![ListUsersMenue](https://user-images.githubusercontent.com/75838730/124352315-4b883980-dc08-11eb-9d6a-65a7908e3734.png)